Airdrops: Giving Money Away Is Harder Than It Seems

-We conclude that most of the proceeds (as high as~95\%) have been sold via exchanges shortly after the airdrop, implying that the airdrops fall short of their intended purpose and benefit mostly \emph{airdrop farmers}, highly-skilled users who employ sophisticated tactics to increase the share of tokens that they receive.
+We conclude that most of the proceeds (as high as~65.75\%) have been sold via exchanges shortly after the airdrop, implying that the airdrops fall short of their intended purpose and benefit mostly \emph{airdrop farmers}, highly skilled users who employ sophisticated tactics to increase the share of tokens that they receive.
+One notable example of such farming activities occurred during the ZKsync Era.
+In this incident, a Sybil farmer orchestrated a fake airdrop, utilizing over \num{20000} accounts and deploying a fake, non-open-sourced DEX to qualify for the ZKsync token airdrop~\cite{Gemstone,Gemstone-Twitter}.
+We analyze this incident and discuss it in~\S\ref{sec:gemstone}.
 Furthermore, we describe the common challenges faced by airdrops in the past.
 Given that airdrops are a relatively recent phenomenon, it is expected that the theoretical and practical understanding of them are still in their infancy, and thus previous airdrops may not have been entirely successful in the long run.
-Finally, we use our analysis to suggest ways to create better airdrop mechanisms that are more fair to honest users.
+Finally, we use our analysis to suggest ways to create better airdrop mechanisms that are fairer to honest users.